LambdaGeo/rwh-ptbr/cap06.md

                   deriving (Eq, Ord, Read, Show)
 ```

 Quite often, the type we use for the `a` parameter value is String, so we can provide a useful description if something goes wrong.
 To see how we use the Either type in practice, let's look at a simple instance of our typeclass.
-[No comments](comment: add)

 ```haskell
 -- arquivo: src/SimpleJSON.hs